maketheworldsecure/Python/README.md

 # 3.Program to find number of upper case an lower case letters in a string.

 Very first we wil get strings from the user and count the Upper and lower case letters.

+# 4.Program to find the largest word in the text file.

+Get a external text file then read the content of the file and find the largest word from it.